-Evidence Data and Trend Target Implication

-Beauty Number of sub elements

-Poor and under threat 4 Poor and vulnerable 2

-Average but under threat 2

-Average but vulnerable 2

-Average and stable 2

-Good but under threat 4

-Good and stable 1

-Sources: High Weald AONB Management Plan 2019 - 2024.

-TWBC (2016) Development Constraints Study

-Average (GWh) Industry/Trans- Domestic Total See CO 2 See CO 2 emissions

-total energy Commercial port emissions per per capita

-consumption 2016 527 901 593 2067 capita

-2015 527 901 593 2108

-2014 527 901 593 2045

-2013 527 901 593 2101

-2012

-2010 557 971 622 2192

-Source:

-OGL (2020) Total final energy consumption at regional and local authority level: 2005 to 2018

-regional and local authority level.
-2003 to 2016

-Biodiversity There are 3 BOAs within the borough: Numerous The targets for the

-Opportunity (1) High Weald BOAs should be

-Areas (2) Medway and Low Weald grassland and Wetland (3) Romney Marshes supported by the new Local Plan.

-(3) Normiey maisnes TIEW LOCALLIAII.

-Source:

-TWBC (2019) Green Infrastructure Framework for

-Draft Local Plan

-Climate Kent's geographical location and population density Net zero The new Local Plan

-change mean that it is likely to suffer from some of the emissions by must make

-severest impacts of climate change in the UK.
-2030 provision for
+Evidence Data and Trend Target Implication Natural Beauty Number of sub elementsPoor and under threat4Poor and vulnerable2Average but under threat2Average but vulnerable2Average and stable2Good but under threat4Good and stable1Sources:1High Weald AONB Management Plan 2019 - 2024.TWBC (2016) Development Constraints Study Average total energy consumption (GWh) Industry/Trans- Commercial port Domestic Total 2016 527 901 593 2067 2015 527 901 593 2108 2014 527 901 593 2045 2013 527 901 593 2101 2012 545 912 598 2118 2011 544 910 618 2114 2010 557 971 622 2192 Source: OGL (2020) Total final energy consumption at regional and local authority level: 2005 to 2018 2005 to 2018 See CO 2 emissions per capita See CO 2 emissions per capita Biodiversity Opportunity Areas There are 3 BOAs within the borough:(1) High Weald(2) Medway and Low Weald grassland and Wetland(3) Romney MarshesSource:TWBC (2019) Green Infrastructure Framework forDraft Local Plan Numerous The targets for the BOAs should be supported by the new Local Plan.
+Climate change Kent's geographical location and population density mean that it is likely to suffer from some of the severest impacts of climate change in the UK.
 Key changes are below.
-By 2080: adaptation to the impacts of climate

-a company and likely to be better by any and change.

-summers are likely to be hotter by around 5°C to 6°C

-winters are likely to be warmer by around

-3°C to 4°C

-summer rainfall is likely to decrease by 30%

-to 50%

-winter rainfall is likely to increase by 20% to 30%

-sea level rise is likely to increase by 0.8m

-See .

-These changes will have far-reaching impacts

-including:

-Changes in species distribution, including invasive procise pasts and disease.

-species, pests and disease • Water shortages in summer months

-Heat exhaustion in vulnerable people

-Increased flooding events

-Transport route disruption

-Kent Climate Emergency Declaration was made in

-May 2019 to formally recognise and commit

-resources to addressing the climate emergency and

-set a target of net zero emissions by 2050 for Kent
+By 2080: summers are likely to be hotter by around 5°C to 6°C winters are likely to be warmer by around 3°C to 4°C summer rainfall is likely to decrease by 30% to 50% winter rainfall is likely to increase by 20% to 30% sea level rise is likely to increase by 0.8m These changes will have far-reaching impacts including: Changes in species distribution, including invasive species, pests and disease Water shortages in summer months Heat exhaustion in vulnerable people Increased flooding events Transport route disruption Kent Climate Emergency Declaration was made in May 2019 to formally recognise and commit resources to addressing the climate emergency and set a target of net zero emissions by 2050 for Kent Net zero emissions by 2030 The new Local Plan must make provision for adaptation to the impacts of climate change.